olin/studentgovernment/student_government_constitution.md

-For this Student Government Constitution to go into effect, it must be ratified by a simple majority vote of the Students present at a Town Hall Meeting where a quorum of one half of the Student Body is present.
+For this Student Government Constitution to go into effect, it must be ratified by a simple majority vote of the Students present at a Town Hall Meeting where quorum is one half of the Student Body, including proxy voters.

 #### Section 2.
 Review and Sunset.